quanterall/HaskellMaterials/README.md

 - [Capability constraints](./basics/10-capability-constraints.md)

-There is a series of extra materials that can be read to gain some familiarity with libraries/aspects of solving problems in Haskell:
+There is a series of extra materials that can be read to gain some familiarity with libraries and tools commonly used for solving problems in Haskell:

 - [Error handling](./basics/extras/error-handling.md)
 - [Testing](./basics/extras/testing.md)